not-registered Login to view full entry:

 1. What is the impact of a large-scale digital agricultural extension service on rice farmers’ agricultural outcomes?

-2. Examine the potential of using remote-sensing data to measure yields and estimate treatment impacts.
+2. Can remote-sensing data be used to reliably measure yields and estimate treatment impacts?

 • Research theme